Mandelbrot set: Inner structure

-While the Mandelbrot set is typically rendered showing the outside boundary detail, structure within the bounded set can also be revealed.
+While the Mandelbrot set is typically rendered showing outside boundary detail, structure within the bounded set can also be revealed.
 For example, while calculating whether or not a given c value is bound or unbound, while it remains bound, the maximum value that this number reaches can be compared to the c value at that location.
-If the sum of squares method is used, the calculated number would be max:(real^2 + imaginary^2) - c:(real^2 + imaginary^2).
+If the sum of squares method is used, the calculated number would be max:(real^2 + imaginary^2) − c:(real^2 + imaginary^2).
 The magnitude of this calculation can be rendered as a value on a gradient.

 This produces results like the following, gradients with distinct edges and contours as the boundaries are approached.
 The animations serve to highlight the gradient boundaries.